Ludwinic1/purviewautomation/docs/index.md

 Welcome to Purview Automation!

-Purview Automation is a Python wrapper library built on top of Azure Purview REST APIs that's designed to be simple to use and make scaling and automating Purview easier.
+Purview Automation is a Python library designed to be simple to use and makes scaling and automating Azure Purview easier.

-**Phase I is all about making it easier to work with, scale, rollback and automate Purview collections!**
+**Create, delete, scale, rollback and automate Purview collections and delete assets in collections.
+More to come later on!**

-**Rather see a video on what it solves and how it works?
-See: [Purview Automation Video](https://www.youtube.com/watch?v=aZAyeRXio1s).**
+**Rather see a video on how it works?
+See: [Purview Automation Video](https://www.youtube.com/watch?v=b9LGeFrbzGk).**

 ---